-The pebble game on a DAG G can be encoded as an unsatisfiable CNF formula $Peb_G^d$ , a socalled pebbling contradiction of degree d.
-See Figure 1 for a small example.
+The pebble game on a DAG G can be encoded as an unsatisfiable CNF formula Peb_G^d , a so-called pebbling contradiction of degree d.
+See Figure 2 for a small example.
 Very briefly, pebbling contradictions are constructed as follows:

-- Associate d variables $x(v)1, \ldots, x(v)d$ with each vertex v (in Figure 1 we have d = 2). - Specify that all sources have at least one true variable, for example, the clause $x(r)1 \vee x(r)2$ for the vertex r in Figure 1. - Add clauses saying that truth propagates from predecessors to successors.
-For instance, for the vertex u with predecessors r and s, clauses 4-7 in Figure 1 are the CNF encoding of the implication (x(r)1 ∨ x(r)2) ∧ (x(s)1 ∨ x(s)2) → (x(u)1 ∨ x(u)2). - To get a contradiction, conclude the formula with $\overline{x(z)}1 \wedge \cdots \wedge \overline{x(z)}d$ where z is the sink of the DAG.
+- Associate d variables $x(v)1, \ldots, x(v)d$ with each vertex v (in Figure 2 we have d = 2). - Specify that all sources have at least one true variable, for example, the clause $x(r)1 \lor x(r)2$ for the vertex r in Figure 2. - Add clauses saying that truth propagates from predecessors to successors.
+For instance, for the vertex u with predecessors r and s, clauses 4-7 in Figure 2 are the CNF encoding of the implication (x(r)1 ∨ x(r)2) ∧ (x(s)1 ∨ x(s)2) → (x(u)1 ∨ x(u)2). - To get a contradiction, conclude the formula with $\overline{x(z)}1 \wedge \cdots \wedge \overline{x(z)}d$ where z is the sink of the DAG.

-We will need the observation from [16] that a pebbling contradiction of degree d over a graph with n vertices can be refuted by resolution in length $O(d^2 \cdot n)$ and width O(d).
+We will need the observation from [14] that a pebbling contradiction of degree d over a graph with n vertices can be refuted by resolution in length $O(d^2 \cdot n)$ and width O(d).

-2.2 Proof Idea for Pebbling Contradictions Space Bound
+2.2 Proof idea for pebbling contradictions space bound

 Pebble games have been used extensively as a tool to prove time and space lower bounds and trade-offs for computation.
-Loosely put, a lower bound for the pebbling price of a graph says that although the computation that the graph describes can be performed quickly, it requires large space.
+Loosely put, a lower bound for the pebbling price of a graph says that although the computation that the graph describes can be performed quickly (any graph can be pebbled in linear time), it requires large space.
 Our hope is that when we encode pebble games in terms of CNF formulas, these formulas inherit the same properties as the underlying graphs.
-That is, if we pick a DAG G with high pebbling price, since the corresponding pebbling contradiction encodes a calculation which requires large memory we would like to try to argue that any resolution refutation of this formula should require large space.
-Then a separation result would follow since we already know from [16] that the formula can be refuted in short length.
+That is, if we pick a DAG G with high pebbling price, since the corresponding pebbling contradiction encodes a calculation which requires large space.
+Then a separation result would follow since we already know from [14] that the formula can be refuted in short length.